carpentries-incubator/life-sciences-workshop/_episodes/12-r-data-manipulation-and-plotting.md

 > {: .solution}
 {: .exercise}

 With this last command you may notice that underneath the output, it says 'Levels'.
-If you expand the 'df' object in your environment panel (by clicking the down-arrow next to it), you'll see that the column X1 is a 'factor'.
+If you expand the 'df' object in your environment panel (by clicking the down-arrow next to it), you'll see that the column X1 is a **'factor'**.
 Factors are another important data type in R, and they're used to represent categorical data.
 These categories can be unordered, such as 'Male and 'Female', or ordered, such as 'High', 'Medium' and 'Low'.
 As you can see, the categories (or level) here are A, B, C, D, E, F, G and H.

-A code based way of checking the data types within a data-frame is to use the 'str()' command.
+A code based way of checking the data types within a data-frame is to use the **'str()'** command.
 Try it out.

 ### Data-frames